zjunlp/EasyEdit/README.md

     - [Other Related Projects](#other-related-projects)

 ## 🔔News
-- 2025-06-07, 👑 [UltraEdit](https://github.com/XiaojieGu/UltraEdit)has arrived — powered by a lifelong normalization strategy that continuously updates feature statistics across turns, it can edit 20K samples on a 7B model in just 5 minutes and scales stably to millions !
+- 2025-06-07, 👑 [UltraEdit](https://github.com/XiaojieGu/UltraEdit) has arrived — powered by a lifelong normalization strategy that continuously updates feature statistics across turns, it can edit 20K samples on a 7B model in just 5 minutes and scales stably to millions !
 - 2025-06-05, 🌟🌟the EasyEdit has added a new model editing algorithm [CORE](https://arxiv.org/abs/2505.23026), designed to strengthen context robustness by minimizing context-sensitive variance in hidden states of the model for edited knowledge.
 - 2025-05-28, 🌟🌟the EasyEdit has added a new model editing algorithm [NAMET](https://arxiv.org/abs/2505.11876), which introduces noise during memory extraction via a one-line modification to MEMIT.
 Thanks to [@ybdai7](https://github.com/ybdai7) for contribution!
 - 2025-05-15, 🚀🚀We released a new blog [Reflection on Knowledge Editing: Charting the Next Steps](https://fish-sorrel-a54.notion.site/Reflection-on-Knowledge-Editing-Charting-the-Next-Steps-1e6ca8e41f3a8098bd14c85ac1db8da6) discussing the next step for knowledge editing research.